Searching ...

 Real Estate tax bills

 Even though Virginia’s housing costs are higher than Pennsylvania, it comes out ahead when ranked for property taxes.
-WalletHub ranked it 20th for its overall tax burden, while Pennsylvania had the ninth-highest property taxes.
+WalletHub ranked it 24th for its property tax burden, while Pennsylvania had the ninth-highest property taxes.

 Taxes for Retirees

 Are you looking for a place to spend your golden years?
-As someone on a fixed income, saving money anywhere you can will become even more important.
+As someone on a fixed income, saving money anywhere will become even more important.
+Look at Virginia vs Pennsylvania for their overall tax structures.

 Pennsylvania exempts most retirement income from taxation once you reach retirement age, with a few exceptions.
 The main thing is your Social Security, military, and government benefits from retirement plans won’t be taxed.
 While there is an inheritance tax, most of your closest family members are exempt.
 It mostly has to do with siblings and non-familial heirs.

-The tax environment is less generous in Virginia, where retiree income is taxed at 5%, with some partial tax breaks for pension and retirement account withdrawals.
+Virginia’s tax environment is less generous.
+Income taxes fall anywhere from 2-5.75%, with some partial tax breaks for pension and retirement account withdrawals.
 Your Social Security will not be taxed.

-Between the two states, Pennsylvania is a real powerhouse when it comes to the economy and jobs.
-Its gross domestic product (GDP) ranked 7th in the nation for 2022.
+Between the two states, Pennsylvania is a real powerhouse regarding economic development and its job market.
+Its gross domestic product (GDP) ranked sixth in the nation and was nearly comparable to Saudi Arabia’s.
 When finding work, such a strong economy signals the presence of Fortune 500 companies (24 in 2021) and other well-known brands.

 Food processing is its leading industry.
 Other robust sectors include advanced manufacturing, life sciences, health care, education, robotics, and energy.
 Philadelphia is a vital financial hub, while Pittsburgh is reinventing itself as a startup haven.
 Its March 2023 unemployment rate was 4.2%.

-But Virginia’s GDP rank isn’t too shabby, coming in at no. 13.
-It had even more Fortune 500 companies, 34 as of 2022.
-And its unemployment rate was 3.4%, which likely was helped by the high percentage of government-related work.
-Virginia has a strong military presence, which can stabilize an economy.
+But is Virginia a good state to live in for job opportunities?
+Its GDP rank isn’t too shabby, coming in at no. 13.
+It had even more Fortune 500 companies– 34 as of 2022.
+Its unemployment rate was 3.4%, which likely was helped by the high percentage of government-related work.
+Virginia has a strong military presence.
+Multiple bases and defense centers help stabilize an economy.

 Workers busy troubleshooting